VladislavKovpak/bluebellbouquet/README.md

-MERN Stack eCommerce Website
+🌸 Bluebell Bouquet — MERN Stack eCommerce Website
-Full-stack eCommerce website using the MERN Stack (MongoDB, Express.js, React.js, Node.js).
-The application allows users to browse products, filter and sort them, add items to the cart, and place orders using multiple payment methods.
-It also features an admin dashboard for managing products, orders, and users.
+A full-fledged eCommerce website built with the MERN Stack (MongoDB, Express.js, React.js, Node.js).
+It allows users to browse products, filter and sort them, add items to the cart, and place orders with various payment methods.
+There is also an admin dashboard for managing products, orders, and users.

-Features
+✨ Features

-For Users:
+🛍️ For Users:

-Browse through various products available in the store.
+Browse products with category filters.

-Filter products by categories and sort them by price or rating.
+Sort products by price or rating.

-Select product variants (e.g., size, color) before adding them to the cart.
+Select product variants (size, color) before adding to the cart.

-Add products to the shopping cart and update quantities.
+Manage the cart: add, remove, and adjust item quantities.

-Admin Dashboard:
+Place an order with various payment methods.

+🛠️ For Admins:
 Add, update, and delete products.
-View all products available in the store.

 Manage product variants (sizes, colors, etc.).

-Check all user orders and their status.
+View and manage user orders.

-Tech Stack
+🏗 Tech Stack
 Frontend: React.js, React Router, Axios

 Backend: Node.js, Express.js

 Database: MongoDB (NoSQL)

+Let me know if you'd like to improve or add anything further to this README, or if you'd like me to create a custom GitHub social preview image for you!